Follow the steps below to ingest your migration set from the Content Transfer Tool:

 Click on Ingest

-You can then monitor the Ingestion phase from the Ingestion Jobs list view
+You can then monitor the Ingestion phase from the Ingestion Jobs list view and use the ingestion’s action menu to view the log as the ingestion progresses.

 Once Ingestion is completed, click on (i) button on the top right corner of the screen to get more information about the ingestion job.